-If you’re just starting out AgencyAnalytics, the first step after you start a free trial is to create a campaign.
-One "campaign" refers to one website or URL that you're tracking metrics or running a site audit for.
+If you’re just starting out with AgencyAnalytics, the first step after you start a free trial is to create a campaign, which refers to one website or URL that you're tracking metrics or running a site audit for.

 Step 2: Enable the Site Auditor Integration

 The next step is to navigate to "Integrations" and enable the "Site Auditor".
 In this step, this is where you have access to enable 80 + marketing platform integrations to give your clients a complete overview of your marketing efforts.